American University of Nigeria: Location

 AUN is located in Yola, the capital city of Adamawa State.
 The AUN campus occupies a serene savannah vegetation most of which was used as farmland.

 Campus

 The main campus comprises 17 buildings including nine Residence Halls, a spacious cafeteria, a 3,500-capacity Commencement Hall which also serves as indoor basketball and volleyball court, a dedicated Students Hub, an environmentally-themed administrative building, School of Arts & Sciences building, and Peter Okocha building which houses the School of Law and its library.
-A new, more spacious building for the School of Law with a 100-seater auditorium opens in 2022.
+A new, more spacious building for the School of Law with a 100-seater auditorium opened in 2022.
 The Robert A. Pastor Library and E-Learning Center, which won the American Library Associations’ 2013 Presidential Citation for Innovative International Library Projects, contains a library section with over 250,000 digital holdings, classrooms, study rooms, reading zones, the Writing Center, classrooms for the New Foundation program, Advising Unit and the Honor Society tutoring center.
 The North Campus, which used to be the temporary site, is located across the street from the main campus.